Emory-Melody/EpiLearn/docs/tutorials/task_building.rst

 Task Initialization and Model Evaluation
 -------------------------------------------

 Epilearn currently supports two tasks: Forecast and Detection.
-Forecast task takes in a UniversalDataset, model prototype and other configurations like lookback window size and the horizon size.
+The Forecast task takes in a UniversalDataset, model prototype and other configurations like lookback window size and the horizon size.
 The same setting applies to the Detection task.
-After initializing, you can try functions like .train_model() and .evaluate_model() to the model performance on the given dataset.
+After initializing, you can try functions like .train_model() and .evaluate_model() to test the models performance on given datasets.

 .. code-block:: python